 The arena will open in the morning and attract crowds during the lunch hour, happy hour and every hour in between.
 The allure: sports betting.
 Televisions and betting windows will abound.
 “Screens everywhere,” Leonsis says.
 The area around the arena and in many spaces inside the building will resemble high-tech sportsbooks, the kind found in high-end, Las Vegas-style casinos.
 There will be betting windows and sporting events from all over the world being broadcast on walls of television screens.

-The sportsbooks won’t be limited to traditional wagers — winner, loser, total points scored — but will have a variety of prop bets and perhaps the biggest development of all: in-game betting options.
+The sportsbooks won’t be limited to traditional wagers — winner, loser, total points scored — but will have a variety of prop bets, and perhaps the biggest development of all: in-game betting options.

 That means fans can bet on specific plays nearly in real time.
-Will the Capitals score on the upcoming power play?
+Will the Capitals score on the pending power play?
 There will be a line instantly.
 Will LeBron James miss this next free throw?
 Fans are a couple of taps away from placing a bet.
 Will the Wizards make a basket on their next possession?
 There will be odds for that, too — and everything imaginable over the course of the game, potentially keeping fans engaged at the times when the action lulls and games turn dull.

 Leonsis calls it the “gamification” of sports, a new reality in which, like the athletes in the spotlight, the fans in the stands also will find themselves rooted in competition that’s centered around the action in front of them, staking their money on informed speculation as much as a lucky hunch.